eoskl/xyo/README.md

 The highlevel sequence of steps as follows
 - create the docker swarm.
 From the Outputs tab of the cloudformation screen capture the following settings
-a) VPCID (to configure RDS using the same private zone)
+* VPCID (to configure RDS using the same private zone)
-b) SwarmWideSecurityGroupID (to allow inbound connection from the nodes to the RDS instance
+* SwarmWideSecurityGroupID (to allow inbound connection from the nodes to the RDS instance

 - create RDS (Internal) <== uses above VPC, new Security Group
-- once the RDS is up, go to the inbound security group of teh RDS instance and add the rules for TCP/3306 access for the SwarmWideSecurityGroupID
+- once the RDS is up, go to the inbound security group of the RDS instance and add the rules for TCP/3306 access for the SwarmWideSecurityGroupID

-To-Do list

-- create volumes for the persistent data (Cloudstor)
-- sizing aka: wintersulgen is coming!
+- download the docker-rds.yml and update the SQL_HOST with the endpoint of the RDS service <your_instance>.rds.amazonaws.com>